hanazuki/isc-kea.deb/doc/sphinx/arm/hooks.rst

    "%Y-%m-%d %H:%M:%S %Z" strftime format ("%Z" is the time zone name).

--  address - the leased IPv4 address given out and whether it was assigned or renewed.
+-  address - the leased IPv4 address given out and whether it was assigned, renewed or released.

 -  duration - the lease lifetime expressed in days (if present), hours, minutes, and seconds.
 A lease lifetime of 0xFFFFFFFF will be denoted with the text "infinite duration".
+This information is not given when the lease is released.

 -  device-id - the client's hardware address shown as numerical type and hex digit string.

 -  client-info - the DHCP client id option (61) if present, shown as a hex string.
+When its content is printable it is displayed.

--  relay-info - for relayed packets the giaddr and the RAI circuit-id, remote-id, and subscriber-id options (option 82 sub options: 1, 2 and
-   6) if present.
+-  relay-info - for relayed packets the giaddr and the RAI circuit-id, remote-id, and subscriber-id options (option 82 sub options: 1, 2 and 6) if present.
 The circuit id and remote id are presented as hex strings.
+When their content is printable it is displayed.

 -  user-context - the optional user context associated with the lease.